ethereum-optimism/optimism/docs/op-stack/src/docs/releases/bedrock/explainer.md

 In Bedrock, outputs are hashed in a tree-structured form which minimizes the cost of proving any piece of data captured by the outputs.
 Proposers periodically submit **output roots** that are Merkle roots of the entire [canonical L2 chain](#protocol) to the L1.

-Future upgrades of the OP Stack should include a specification for a variation of a fault proof with bonding included to create incentives for proposers to propose correct output roots.
+Future upgrades of the OP Stack codebase should include a specification for a variation of a fault proof with bonding included to create incentives for proposers to propose correct output roots.

 For full details, read the [L2 Output Root Proposals section](https://github.com/ethereum-optimism/optimism/blob/develop/specs/proposals.md#l2-output-root-proposals-specification) of the protocol specifications.

 ## Implementation

-With Bedrock, the OP Stack leans heavily into the technical separation of concerns specified by Ethereum by mirroring the separation between the Ethereum execution layer and consensus layer.
+With Bedrock, the OP Stack codebase leans heavily into the technical separation of concerns specified by Ethereum by mirroring the separation between the Ethereum execution layer and consensus layer.
 Bedrock introduces separation of execution client and rollup node in this same way.

 ### Execution Client